Building the Big Bad: Don't Forget the External Conflict in Your Novel

 Conflict.
 It's the lifeblood of any story.
 Without it, all you've got is a bunch of people wandering around aimlessly.
 Conflict is the source of tension, excitement, suspense, and drama.
 It drives your plot, gives your characters motivation, and sometimes allows you to hold up a mirror to the world.

-There are two basic kinds of conflict: internal and external.
-Internal conflict refers to struggles, fears, emotions, desires, and other psychological factors that your characters struggle with inside themselves.
-They’re forces that exist within an individual, and stories that focus on internal conflict tend to be about reconciling those challenges within.
+Internal conflict refers to struggles, fears, emotions, desires, and other psychological factors that lead to battles within the character's own mind.
+They're forces that exist within an individual, and stories that focus on internal conflict tend to be about reconciling those challenges.

 Six Types of External Conflict